Alvarian/Alvarian/README.md

 ### For more information please visit my [linkedin!](https://www.linkedin.com/in/alvarezivan88/)

-### Learn data structures and algorithms with me at my [LeetCode profile!](https://leetcode.com/alvarian/)
+### Review data structures and algorithms with me at my [LeetCode profile!](https://leetcode.com/alvarian/)

 ## About Me
 :art: I am a visual artist

-:six_pointed_star: I really love geometry

-:scroll: Interested in creating playwright stories
+:scroll: Would like to publish playwright stories one day

 ## Stack